DaveAldon/davealdon-deprecated/_posts/2018-12-04-Gabriel-in-the-old-testament.md

 >“After the sixty-two ‘sevens,’ the Anointed One will be put to death and will have nothing.” - Daniel 9:26

-It’s incredible that Jesus’ life and death was predicted with such detail and precision, and by none other than Gabriel, who gets to talk about Jesus over a period of almost half a century!
+It’s incredible that Jesus’ life and death was predicted with such detail and precision, and by none other than Gabriel, who gets to talk about Jesus over a period of almost half a millennium!
 So Daniel adds one more example to the pile showing that Jesus’ coming and death was prophesied repeatedly in the Old Testament.
 But there’s one more message I wanted to talk about, a message we can more easily be encouraged by.
 Gabriel says to Daniel:

 >“As soon as you began to pray, a word went out, which I have come to tell you, for you are highly esteemed.” - Daniel 9:23

 God answered Daniel’s prayer for mercy over Israel BEFORE he even finished!
 Know that when you pray according to his will, which is favorable, God hears you and is working well before you’re done!

 So to reiterate, understand that God works in us when we acknowledge him and find favor with him, Jesus was talked about all throughout the Old Testament and was predicted to the day, and that God answers our prayers before we’re even finished!

 We can look back today at the intricacies of God’s plan, and look forward to celebrating Christmas this year, which marked the beginning of the fulfillment of all prophesy.
 So pray like Daniel and find favor with God, because God is eager to work in your life, just like how he worked in Zechariah, Mary, and Daniel’s lives too:

 >“Now, our God, hear the prayers and petitions of your servant.
 For your sake, Lord, look with favor on your desolate sanctuary.
 Give ear, our God, and hear; open your eyes and see the desolation of the city that bears your Name.
 We do not make requests of you because we are righteous, but because of your great mercy.
 Lord, listen!
 Lord, forgive!
 Lord, hear and act!
 For your sake, my God, do not delay, because your city and your people bear your Name.” - Daniel 9:17-19